The Difference Between a PMS and a Channel Manager

 Multi-channel distribution is a marketing strategy that involves listing your property on multiple booking platforms.
 For example, you can list your property on Expedia and from there, you can advertise on on Hotels.com, Travelcity and Trivago.
 This is because many of the popular OTAs are part of a group, and therefore, you benefit from being exposed to their leading online travel brands.
 You can also select OTAs individually to list on as you please.

-Listing and advertising on mutiple OTAs gains you more exposure and makes it easier for guests to find your property.
+Listing and advertising on multiple OTAs gains you more exposure and makes it easier for guests to find your property.
 It also allows you to reach a wider audience, which can lead to more bookings.
 Using a channel manager, you can connect your booking system with multiple OTAs so you can manage inventory and rates across all OTAs from one platform.
 This saves you a lot of time and energy by automating the process of updating rates and availability.

 What is a property management system?